Basu Paribaar (1952 film): Plot

-Satyen (Jiben Bose) is a very sincere, energetic, honest, hardworking executive in a private law firm.
+Satyen is a very sincere, energetic, honest, and hardworking executive in a private law firm.
 A cloud of anxiety has covered their family.
-Only a court order can rescue them from the trouble.
-But, eventually they lose the case.
+Only a court order can rescue them from the trouble but, eventually they lose the case.
 It is a great blow for the whole Basu family.
-Sukhen (Uttam Kumar is the elder brother of Satyen and he tries to provide some support to his family.
+Sukhen (Uttam Kumar) is the elder brother of Satyen and he tries to provide some support to his family.
 But the entire financial condition of the Basu family is actually getting poorer day by day.
 In the meantime Achala a modern young lady and the lover of Satyen wants to marry him.
 Unfortunately Satyen is trapped and convicted for a charge.
 He does not want to inform his family members.
 Satyen thinks that his older brother, Sukhen is the culprit, but Sukhen earned money in a legal and honest way; Sukhen is actually a writer.
 Achintya, a relative of the law firm owner, is the main villain.
 At last the Basu family stands united and their reputation is restored.